notbonzo-com/EntScript/docs.md

 When a variable is enclosed is `[]` it can be used for both assigning to change its address or as an expression to evaluate its address.
 It works simulary to the `&` operator in C.
+When a global variable is initialised by memory, a C like pointer will be allocated in the bss section, of 8 bytes.
+When a local variable is initialised by memory, a C like pointer will be allocated on the stack.

 ### Control Flow